django-recaptcha/django-recaptcha/README.rst

 Field
 ~~~~~

-The quickest way to add reCAPTCHA to a form is to use the included ``ReCaptchaField`` field class.
-A ``ReCaptcha`` widget will be rendered with the field validating itself without any further action required from you.
+The quickest way to add reCAPTCHA to a form is to use the included
+``ReCaptchaField`` field class.
+A ``ReCaptcha`` widget will be rendered with
+the field validating itself without any further action required.
 For example:

 .. code-block:: python